510: The Painted Hills

 Can I just have a RyKrisp, please?

-RyKrisps are lightly salted, baked rye crackers manufactured by Bremner.
+RyKrisps were lightly salted, baked rye crackers manufactured by Bremner, a Minneapolis company.
+They were discontinued in 2015.

 Little does he know Lassie switched food.
 He’s eating Kal Kan!